-1.9.9 Launch Specific SubTask
+1.9.9 Launch Specific Benchmark(s)

-A developer is working on a feature that is covered by one or more specific subtask.
-He/she would like to execute a rally task with an existing task template file (YAML or JSON) indicating exactly what subtask will be executed.
+A developer is working on a feature that is covered by one or more specific benchmarks/scenarios.
+He/she would like to execute a rally task with an existing task template file (YAML or JSON) indicating exactly which benchmark(s) will be executed.

-When executing a task with a template file in Rally, all subtasks are executed without the ability to specify one or a set of subtasks the user would like to execute.
+When executing a task with a template file in Rally, all benchmarks are executed without the ability to specify one or a set of benchmarks the user would like to execute.

-• Add optional flag to rally task start command to specify one or more subtasks to execute as part of that test run.
+• Add optional flag to rally task start command to specify one or more benchmarks to execute as part of that test run.